BehrensG/ETH1CLCR2/README.md

 </table>

 <h2>NOTES</h2>
-The ETH1CLCR2 PCB works, but I don't recommend to use this design.
-The design has mistakes.
-The design could be made simpler and better.
+The ETH1CLCR2 PCB works, but I don't recommend using this design.
+The design has mistakes and could be made simpler and better.
 <p></p>